 How Long Does It Take To Build Credit?

-How To Build Credit With A Credit Card
+How To Build Credit Using A Credit Card

-The most popular option to begin building credit is through a credit card.
-Whether it’s a secured or unsecured card, properly utilizing a credit card can be a great way to establish payment history and demonstrate your ability to manage your finances.
+Whether it’s a secured or unsecured card, responsibly using a credit card can be a great way to establish payment history and show how you can manage your finances.

-If you’re having trouble qualifying for your own credit card, becoming an authorized user on someone else’s may be a better option.
-This happens when someone you know – typically a family member – adds your name to their existing account.
+If you’re having trouble qualifying for your own credit card, becoming an authorized user on someone else’s card may be a better option.
+This happens when someone you know, like a close friend or family member, adds your name to their existing account.
 This gives you the ability to make purchases on the card without being responsible for the payments – though you should pay your authorized user for charges you make on the card.

 But this is only a good idea if you can confidently trust the cardholder to make their payments on time.
 Why?
 When the main user of the card pays their bill each month, this payment will also be reflected on your credit report, ultimately boosting your score.
-On the flip side, this means if the cardholder misses payments or makes them late, it could end up hurting your credit rather than helping it.
+On the flip side, this means if the cardholder misses payments or makes them late, it could end up hurting your credit.

-Lenders want to know you’re capable of making timely payments, so the importance of not missing payments cannot be understated when building credit.
-Missing payments will negatively impact your score, so when making purchases with a credit card, you should always know exactly when and how you will be able to make your next payment.
+Lenders want to know you’re capable of making timely payments, so the importance of making on-time payments cannot be understated.
+Missing payments will negatively impact your score, so when making purchases with a credit card, you should always know exactly when and how you’ll be able to make your next payment.

 How To Build Credit Without A Credit Card

-Taking out a loan can help you build credit similarly to a credit card, as your regular monthly payments demonstrate your ability and commitment to repay your debt.
-There are several types of loans you can consider depending on your situation, but one of the best options is a credit-builder loan – a loan offered by certain smaller banks and credit unions that is specifically designed for people with little to no credit.
+And finally, credit-builder loans are loans specifically designed for people with little to no credit.
 These loans require a small deposit upfront, which is then paid back each month.
 The payments are reported to the credit bureaus, building credit very similarly to a secured credit card.